 Similarly to meditation, mindfulness is definitely a practice that you may find people raising their eyes at, and I’ve certainly been a cynic in my time.
 Having found my own path to mindfulness though, I truly think that there’s something out there for everyone.
 The aim is to find an activity that you can focus on which distracts you from the every-day “busyness” of life.

 For some people, this might be running.
 For others, knitting.
 I love a detailed/slow DIY activity to get involved in and a few years ago when faced with a health problem, a nutritionist I saw suggested colouring.
 I didn’t think for one second it would be for me, but as soon as I started picking up the pens within 5 minutes all I was thinking about was what colour to select next and anything causing me stress had vanished from my thoughts.

 This is definitely a huge weakness of mine and I know it has a massive impact on my health.
 If you wonder how much water you should drink, according to the U.S. National Academies of Sciences, Engineering, and Medicine, men should drink about 15.5 cups (3.7 litres) of fluids every day, while this number for women is about 11.5 cups (2.7 litres).

 Side effects from not drinking enough include brain fog, tiredness, bloating and other health complications.
 It can affect how you sleep in turning causing irritability.
+But if it’s difficult to drink as much water as your body needs, one more option that is worth to be considered is taking an IV in Scottsdale, which will deliver all the nutrients directly to your bloodstream and will hydrate your body in a short period of time.
 And yet I still don’t drink anywhere near enough!
 Tips please.

 Spending Time With Friends and Family